 7. Summary and Key Takeaways

-apostrophe is a versatile punctuation mark that signals possession, omission of letters in contractions, or specific pluralization rules.
+Apostrophe is a versatile punctuation mark that signals possession, omission of letters in contractions, or specific pluralization rules.
 By following these guidelines—singular nouns use ’s, plural nouns ending in s use ’, and contractions follow standard patterns—you can avoid common mistakes and enhance the clarity of your writing.

-remember: always place the apostrophe before the final letter or after the last letter of the word, never double it in a contraction, and avoid using it for non‑contraction words.
+Remember: always place the apostrophe before the final letter or after the last letter of the word, never double it in a contraction, and avoid using it for non‑contraction words.
 Mastering apostrophes will make your English prose more polished and professional.